Assessing the Risks: Are Electric Bikes Dangerous for Seniors?

 Head injuries are a significant concern for older riders, and wearing a helmet is strongly recommended.
 Fractures, particularly of the hip or pelvis, are also common in the event of a fall.
 Soft tissue injuries, such as bruises and scrapes, are also common.
 While these injuries may seem minor, they can lead to more serious complications for seniors, such as infections and difficulties with mobility.
 It is important for seniors to take precautions when riding electric bikes, such as wearing protective gear, following traffic laws, and being aware of their surroundings.

-You may also like: How to Sell My Electric Bike: Tips and Strategies for a Successful Sale
+You may also like: How to Operate an Electric Bike: A Comprehensive Guide

 Benefits and Risks of using an Electric Bike for Seniors